Bairdo/faucetTutorial/nfv-services-tutorial.rst

 BRO installation
 ----------------

 We need first to install bro.
-We will use the binary backage version 2.5.3 for this test.
+We will use the binary package version 2.5.3 for this test.

 .. code:: console